illumio/terraform-provider-illumio-core/docs/data-sources/labels.md

 - `external_data_set` (String) The data source from which a resource originates
 - `include_deleted` (String) Include deleted labels
 - `key` (String) Key in key-value pair.
 The value must be a string between 1 and 64 characters long
+- `match_type` (String) Indicates whether to return all partially-matching label values or only exact matches.
+Allowed values are "partial" and "exact".
+Default value: "partial"
 - `max_results` (String) Maximum number of Labels to return.
 The integer should be a non-zero positive integer
 - `usage` (String) Include label usage flags as well
 - `value` (String) Value on which to filter.
 Supports partial matches